Magnetic order and excitations in the magnetically intercalated van der Waals material Cr$_{\frac{1}{4}}$NbSe$_2$: Introduction

 \section{Introduction}

 Van der Waals (vdW) materials with magnetic ions have attracted considerable attention as platforms for exploring two-dimensional magnetism\cite{Park2025vdWreview}.
 These systems are often termed vdW magnets, and typically consist of two-dimensional layers of magnetic ions.
 These layers are weakly coupled with each other by the vdW force, and thus exfoliable down to a monolayer or few layers.
-One of the famous vdW magnets is the transition-metal phosphorus trisulfide family MPS$_3$ (M = Fe, Ni, Mn)\cite{Lee2016FePS3,Lancon2016FePS3,Lancon2018NiPS3,Wildes1998MnPS3}, which provides various magnetic properties depending on the magnetic atoms; for instance, Ising, XY, and Heisenberg spin characters are realized in FePS$_3$, NiPS$_3$ and MnPS$_3$, respectively.
+One of the famous vdW magnets is the transition-metal phosphorus trisulfide family $M$PS$_3$ ($M$ = Fe, Ni, Mn)\cite{Lee2016FePS3,Lancon2016FePS3,Lancon2018NiPS3,Wildes1998MnPS3}, which provides various magnetic properties depending on the magnetic atoms; for instance, Ising, XY, and Heisenberg spin characters are realized in FePS$_3$, NiPS$_3$ and MnPS$_3$, respectively.
 Another examples are CrI$_3$ and Cr$_2$Ge$_2$Te$_6$, which were investigated by Magneto-Optical Kerr Effect (MOKE) measurements, demonstrating that ferromagnetic order persists down to the monolayer or bilayer limit\cite{Huang2017CrI3,Gong2017Cr2Ge2Te6}.
 Furthermore, it was also shown that the magnetic transition temperature of a monolayer of the metallic vdW ferromagnet Fe$_3$GeTe$_2$ can be tuned by gate voltage\cite{Deng2018Fe3GeTe2}.
+There is also a theoretical study on novel magnetoresistivity in Eu-intercalated graphite\cite{Eu_intercalated_graphene_PhysRevX.12.021010}.
 These results have expanded the scope of vdW magnets and their applications.